- Active recall is one of the most powerful study methods in existence, and it has a cult-like following, particularly among medical school students.

-Searching for “practice testing”, essentially the same as active recall, already yielded dozens of studies.
-“Retrieval practice” and “testing effect”, more names name used for the same concept, yielded even more results.
-These secondary terms are not directly equitable to active recall.
+Searching for “practice testing,” essentially the same as active recall, already yielded dozens of studies.
+“Retrieval practice” and “testing effect,” more names used for the same concept, yielded even more results.
+These secondary terms are not exactly the same as active recall.
 Yet, they are still based on the same concept as active recalling, which is using practice tests for information retrieval.

-Here are some of the most noteworthy meta-analysis researches conducted on active recall:
+Here are some of the most noteworthy meta-analysis research conducted on active recall:

 - 1991 meta-analysis study on frequent classroom testing analyzed 35 studies.
 It compared taking frequent tests (active recall) to a control group that took considerably fewer tests.
 The results showed that frequent testing was more effective than infrequent testing (d = 0.23 standard deviations).

 - 2012 meta-analysis study analyzing several hundred studies found that using practice tests for learning results in moderate to large learning benefits (d = 0.55 to d = 0.88).

 - 2017 meta-analysis study involving 118 studies also showed that retrieval practice is an effective learning strategy (d = 0.51).